EclipseFdn/dockerfiles/README.md

 # Eclipse Foundation base Docker images

-This is a list of base images that are used to run applications on the Eclipse Foundation infrastructure.
+This is a list of base images that are used to run applications and builds on the Eclipse Foundation infrastructure.

 ## How to create a new image?